arriIsHere/arri.gay/src/articles/productivity/index.md

 on it or else you run the risk of overengineering it, Or worse, burn yourself out and loose interest in it.
 I set timers and alarms so that I don't overdo it.
 The hyperfocus task will still be there tomorrow.

 For things that you have only a short burst for.
 You want to lean into it.
-Get as much done in the burst then take a break, maybe work on a hyper focus task.
-When you are done try to do one or two things in the burst task.
+Get as much done in the burst as you can, then take a break.
+Maybe work on a hyper focus task.
+When you have finished your break or timebox, try to get one or two more things done on the burst task.
-When you run out of energy, just switch back to the other thing.

 ## Motivation

+Going to start this out with a confession: motivation is something I still don't have figured out.
+There are though, a few things that have worked in my case.
+I hope they prove helpful for others as well.

 ## Burnout (don't do it!)